AK Party–Gülen movement conflict

-The political conflict between the AKP-ruled Turkish government and the Gülen movement began in 2013.
+The political conflict between the AK Parti-ruled Turkish government and the Gülen movement began in 2013.

-With similarities in ideology, the AKP and the Gülen Movement have long maintained a mutual non-aggression pact, with the latter using their judicial influence to limit opposition from Turkey's secular establishment to the AKP's religious conservatism.
-Traditionally cosy relations between the AKP government and the Gülen Movement turned sour in late 2013 after Gülen criticised the government's response to the Gezi Park protests, the corruption scandal and the government's policy of closing down Gülen's private "prep-schools".
+With similarities in ideology, the AK Party and the Gülen Movement have long maintained a mutual non-aggression pact, with the latter using their judicial influence to limit opposition from Turkey's secular establishment to the AK Party's religious conservatism.
+Traditionally cosy relations between the AK Party government and the Gülen Movement turned sour in late 2013 after Gülen criticised the government's response to the Gezi Park protests, the corruption scandal and the government's policy of closing down Gülen's private "prep-schools".

 The disagreement between the government and the movement escalated into a skirmish, with then-Prime Minister Recep Tayyip Erdoğan accusing the Gülen Movement of trying to bring down the government by using their influence over the judiciary to cause a government corruption scandal (known as the 17-25 investigations due to the dates on which it occurred).
 The government subsequently responded with large-scale reforms to the police and judiciary forces to purge Gülen's sympathisers from their positions.
-The conflict has been referred to as a coup attempt by pro-AKP commentators and as a purge of judicial independence by critics.
+The conflict has been referred to as a coup attempt by pro-AK Party commentators and as a purge of judicial independence by critics.

 Branding the movement as a 'parallel structure' and accusing Gülen of setting up an 'armed terrorist group', the government's efforts to purge the influence of the Gülen Movement has become a mainstream issue in Turkish politics and has sparked nationwide concerns over judicial independence and growing government authoritarianism in Turkey.

 Background

 Relations between the Turkish government and the Gülen Movement date back to the premiership of Turgut Özal, who took office in 1983.
 The leader of the movement, Fethullah Gülen, has resided in Saylorsburg, Pennsylvania since 1999.
 Originating from a series of conferences and schools, the Movement gradually increased its influence in both the Turkish political and justice systems, with many of Gülen's supporters ending up occupying senior positions in the Judiciary.
 The Movement's influence in the Turkish government culminated in bringing forward the highly controversial Ergenekon and the Sledgehammer court cases against critics of the governing Justice and Development Party (AKP) in 2007.

-The Gülen Movement's leader, Fethullah Gülen, managed to maintain a large number of supporters worldwide through the use of sympathetic media outlets, events, religious schools and charities.
-Several companies and organisations are affiliated with the movement, such as Samanyolu TV and Bank Asya.
+The Gülen Movement's leader, Fethullah Gülen, managed to maintain a large number of supporters worldwide through the use of sympathetic media outlets, events, schools and charities.
+Several companies and organisations were affiliated with the movement until they were shut down, such as Samanyolu TV and Bank Asya.
 The movement is also supported by numerous political parties, mostly by the AKP between 2002 and 2013.
 Smaller parties such as the Democratic Progress Party and the Nation and Justice Party have also been accused of being sympathetic to Gülen's cause.
 The main opposition Republican People's Party was accused of maintaining informal links with the movement during the 2014 local elections.
 Independent ex-MPs, such as Hakan Şükür, are also seen as staunch followers of the movement.